plotly/dash-sample-apps/apps/dash-uber-rides-demo/README.md

 (The following instructions apply to Windows command line.)

-To run this app first clone repository and then open a terminal to the app folder
+To run this app first clone repository and then open a terminal to the app folder.

 ```
 git clone https://github.com/plotly/dash-sample-apps.git
-cd apps\dash-uber-rides-demo
+cd apps/dash-uber-rides-demo
 ```

 Create and activate a new virtual environment (recommended) by running